-Radiotherapy is sometimes given before surgery to shrink a tumour and so make it safer and easier to remove.
-Or it can reduce the risk of the cancer spreading during surgery.
-This type of treatment is often used for particular cancers, such as rectal cancer.
-It is called neoadjuvant treatment or preoperative radiotherapy.
-Chemotherapy may be given at the same time as the radiotherapy and this treatment is called chemoradiation.
+Radiotherapy is sometimes given before surgery to shrink a tumour and so make it safer and easier for the surgeon to remove.
+Radiotherapy before surgery is then called neoadjuvant treatment or preoperative radiotherapy.

 Radiotherapy after surgery is given to kill off any remaining cancer cells after the operation.
 It aims to lower the risk of the cancer coming back.
 It is often used in breast cancer, rectal cancer, and cancers of the head and neck area.
 It is called adjuvant treatment or postoperative radiotherapy.

 Chemotherapy can be given before, during or after a course of radiotherapy.
 Chemotherapy and radiotherapy given together is called chemoradiotherapy or chemoradiation.

 Biological therapies can also be combined with radiotherapy to treat some types of cancer.

 Total body irradiation (TBI) is a type of radiotherapy sometimes given to patients having a bone marrow transplant or stem cell transplant, for example for some types of leukaemia or lymphoma.